-Graeme Leach, Institute of Directors's chief economist and director of policy, added: "To assist economic growth, the Government should be making it easier for businesses to employ people, not harder."'Major wake-up call'
+Graeme Leach, Institute of Directors's chief economist and director of policy, added: "To assist economic growth, the Government should be making it easier for businesses to employ people, not harder."

 Ed Balls, Labour's shadow chancellor, urged the government to heed the warning from Sir Richard.

 "These are damning criticisms from such a respected figure in the business world," he said.